titania7777/video_few_shot/UCF101/README.md

 ## UCF101
 -------------
-this UCF101 sampler utilize autoaugment[1] when scarcity of frame in dataset, and additionally you can check another options.
+this UCF101 sampler support autoaugment[1] when scarcity of frame in dataset, and additionally you can check another options.

 * this sampler is working for few-shot video action recognition !! if you want action recognition(not few-shot) then [here](https://github.com/titania7777/Pytorch_Sampler/tree/master/UCF_101)